 He contrasted France's inclination to "find ways of keeping religion out of schools" with England's to "find ways of keeping it in".

 Kate Christopher, a national RE adviser and former teacher of the subject, described the way RE was currently taught as "an absolute fudge".
 She said the subject was "labouring under incompatible aims", citing attempts to teach both "personal inspiration" and "critical intellectual enquiry" within the subject.
 She said the subject should focus on the latter of the two goals.

 Martha Shaw, a senior lecturer in education at London South Bank University, said the main purpose of RE should be the academic study of religion and belief.
 She added that students should be taught to question their own beliefs and presumptions.

 Alan Brine, a former national adviser for religious education, said there were two competing narratives in contemporary debates over teaching about religion.
 An "enthusiasts' narrative" suggests "RE is wonderful but there is not enough of it", while a "darker narrative" says there are major problems in the subject.
 He said a new national entitlement should reaffirm the secular nature of the curriculum within which the study of religion and belief fits.

-Attendees also took part in two round-table discussions, focusing on issues including how religion and belief literacy should be defined and what pupils should learn about where religion and belief education should fit in the curriculum.
+Attendees also took part in two round-table discussions, focusing on issues including how religion and belief literacy should be defined, what pupils should learn about and where religion and belief education should fit in the curriculum.
 There was some enthusiasm for the possibility of covering freedom of religion and belief within citizenship.